octocuddle/TembusuExperiment/README.md

 2. The QR & Bar code scanning part, parked under `/code_reader`, demonstrates decoding QR code and bar code (for ISNB number) in a photo uploaded via telegram.
 3. The book cover reading part, parked under `/google_vision`, demonstrates extracting unstructured text from a photo of a book cover via telegram, and returning a list of search results of book information based on Google Book API via telegram in the same conversation.
 4. The google dialogflow multi-intent experiment part, parked under `/google_dialogflow`, was intented to test multiple intent using a dialogflow-centric bot.
 However, problem encountered and stuck at unable to poll image input from telegram automatically while google dialogflow is polling telegram for text message at the same time.
+5. The `/Docker` carries the latest combined code to build the dockers for the complete library system.